iesdevs/iedc/README.md

 2. Add your creativity ✨
 3. Create a 🚪 pull request

 *NB: The license applies to the website's source code.
-Contents hosted on the website are sole property of IES IEDC unless otherwise specified.*
+Contents hosted on the website are sole property of IES IEDC unless specified otherwise.*